 Based in La Jolla, Calif., Auspex Pharmaceuticals Inc. is a late-clinical stage biopharmaceutical company dedicated to developing innovative medicines for hyperkinetic movement disorders and other rare diseases.
 Auspex employs its proprietary technology to create patent-protected, new chemical entities from known, clinically proven therapies.
 The company's lead product, Austedo (SD-809), is in final stages of development for the treatment of chorea associated with Huntington's disease.
 Auspex is also investing in the broad potential of Austedo for the treatment of other movement disorders.

-The Goodwin team advising Teva in its deal with Auspex was led by Stuart Cable and included Jared Jensen, Kingsley Taft, Brad Bugdanowitz, Lisa Haddad, Karen Spindler, Lynda Galligan, Mitzi Chang and Marta Gross.
+The Goodwin team advising Teva in its deal with Auspex was led by Stuart Cable and included Jared Jensen, Kingsley Taft, Brad Bugdanowitz, Lisa Haddad, Karen Spindler, Lynda Galligan and Mitzi Chang.
 Additional support was provided by Kristin Davenport, Kirby Lewis, Lindsey Wanner, Lillian Kim and Jacqueline Mercier.

 For additional information, please read the Teva press release.